-While the business environment remains competitive, we continue to see new investment opportunities consistent with our investment strategy of providing a combination of debt and equity in support of management and independent sponsor-led buyouts of Lower Middle Market companies in the U.S. During the year ended March 31, 2020, we exited six portfolio companies with a combined fair value prior to their exits of \$125.7 million, and invested \$79.1 million in three new portfolio companies and retained a common stock ownership in one of the exited portfolio companies, resulting in a net reduction of two companies in our portfolio, which was comprised of 28 companies as of March 31, 2020.
-From our initial public offering in June 2005 through March 31, 2020, we made investments in 52 companies, excluding investments in syndicated loans, for a total of approximately \$1.3 billion, before giving effect to principal repayments and divestitures.
+While the business environment remains competitive, we continue to see new investment opportunities consistent with our investment strategy of providing a combination of debt and equity in support of management and independent sponsor-led buyouts of Lower Middle Market companies in the U.S. During the year ended March 31, 2019, we exited five portfolio companies with a combined fair value prior to their exits of \$131.4 million, and invested \$57.8 million in two new portfolio companies, resulting in a net reduction of three companies in our portfolio, which was comprised of 30 companies as of March 31, 2019.
+From our initial public offering in June 2005 through March 31, 2019, we made investments in 49 companies, excluding investments in syndicated loans, for a total of approximately \$1 billion, before giving effect to principal repayments and divestitures.

 The majority of the debt securities in our portfolio have a success fee component, which enhances the yield on our debt investments.
 Unlike PIK income, we generally do not recognize success fees as income until payment has been received.
 Due to the contingent nature of success fees, there are no guarantees that we will be able to collect any or all of these success fees or know the timing of any such collections.
-As a result, as of March 31, 2020, we had unrecognized, contractual success fees of \$37.6 million, or \$1.14 per common share.
-Consistent with GAAP, we generally have not recognized success fee receivables and related income in our accompanying Consolidated Financial Statements until earned.
+As a result, as of March 31, 2019, we had unrecognized, contractual success fees of \$30.1 million, or \$0.92 per common share.
+Consistent with GAAP, we generally have not recognized success fee receivables and related income in our Consolidated Financial Statements until earned.

-From inception through March 31, 2020, we completed sales of 22 portfolio companies that we acquired under our buyout strategy (which excludes investments in syndicated loans).
-In the aggregate, these sales have generated \$222.1 million in net realized gains and \$30.3 million in other income upon exit, for a total increase to our net assets of \$252.4 million.
+From inception through March 31, 2019, we completed sales of 16 portfolio companies that we acquired under our buyout strategy (which excludes investments in syndicated loans).
+In the aggregate, these sales have generated \$185.9 million in net realized gains and \$23.4 million in other income upon exit, for a total increase to our net assets of \$209.3 million.
 We believe, in aggregate, these transactions were equity-oriented investment successes and exemplify our investment strategy of striving to achieve returns through current income on the debt portion of our investments and capital gains from the equity portion.
-The 22 liquidity events have offset any realized losses since inception, which were primarily incurred during the recession in connection with the sale of performing syndicated loans at a realized loss to pay off a former lender.
-The successful exits, in part, enabled us to increase the monthly distribution by 75.0% from March 2011 through March 31, 2020 and allowed us to declare and pay ten supplemental distributions to common stockholders through March 31, 2020.
+The 16 liquidity events have offset any realized losses since inception, which were primarily incurred during the recession in connection with the sale of performing syndicated loans at a realized loss to pay off a former lender.
+These successful exits, in part, enabled us to increase the monthly distribution by 70.0% from March 2011 through March 31, 2019, and allowed us to declare and pay a \$0.03 per common share supplemental distribution in fiscal year 2012, a \$0.05 per common share supplemental distribution in November 2013, a \$0.05 per common share supplemental distribution in December 2014, and a \$0.06 per common share supplemental distribution in each of June 2017, December 2018, and December 2018.